The Data Management Canvas has landed.

 Understanding, and planning for, the role of data within a project – and the governance challenges that accompany it – can be a difficult process.
 Consentua worked with the Energy Systems Catapult (ESC) to develop a “data management canvas” for energy generation projects.

-Download the canvas here (free to download via sign up form): https://es.catapult.org.uk/brochures/energy-data-management-canvas/
+Download the canvas here (free to download and requires sign-up): https://es.catapult.org.uk/brochures/energy-data-management-canvas/

 Despite the focus on local energy generation projects, it is applicable to any type of ‘smart place & community’ or smart city project.
 Any project that involves multiple actors, people and things, driving multiple (and often diverse) outcomes and objectives.
 This data canvas will be of use.